 |Review||Read our full Digital Surge review||Read our full CoinSpot review|

 CoinSpot is an Australian-made cryptocurrency exchange that was established in 2013.
 Founded in Melbourne, CoinSpot has grown to become one of the largest digital currency marketplaces in the country with more than 2 million users.
-CoinSpot supports more than 350 cryptocurrencies that can be bought, traded and sold using Australian Dollars.
-The AUSTRAC and Blockchain Australia certified exchange is ideal for newer investors that are looking to invest in the cryptocurrency market.
+CoinSpot supports more than 380 cryptocurrencies that can be bought, traded and sold using Australian Dollars.
+The AUSTRAC and Blockchain Australia-certified company is ideal for newer investors that are looking to invest in the cryptocurrency market.
+In short, it is one of the best crypto platforms for Australia based on customer feedback and reviews.

 - Tried and tested cryptocurrency exchange in Australia